wiremock/api-template-library/gov.bc.ca-geomark/index.md

 ---
 slug: "gov-bc-ca-geomark"
-name: "GeoMark Web Service REST API"
+title: "GeoMark Web Service REST API"
 provider: "gov.bc.ca"
 description: "The Geomark Web Service allows you to create and share geographic areas\
   \ of interest over the web in a variety of formats and coordinate systems.
 This\